tmpfs/rlx/lib/rlx.md

 }
 ```

-Because the files have not been loaded from disc the document identifers are not available, however they will become the keys with known file extensions removed.
+Because the files have not been loaded from disc the document identifers are not available add the `${opt_long_short}` flag to view collated documents and generated identifiers.

 #### Document Identifiers

 If a document explicity defines an `_id` property than it is always used, otherwise a document id will automatically be generated based on the name of the file (or directory).

 When generating identifiers for documents with a known file extension, the extension is removed, for documents with attachments (directories) the name of the directory is used.

-In the `LAYOUT` file system the generated identifiers are `doc-attachments`, `doc1` and `doc2`.

 ### Application